 In becoming a painter, "I have realized that I have aligned myself with the history of visual representation that dates back to the beginning of humanity.
 I am humbled and grateful for the moments that have led me here.
-The ups and downs and the subtleties; such as seeing a pretty flower painted on baby’s cradle from the 1600s in an stark grey historical home in Sweden that reminded me of the connection between painting, joy, life and inspiration."
+The ups and downs and the subtleties; such as seeing a pretty flower painted on baby’s cradle from the 1600s in an stark grey historical home in Sweden that reminded me of the strong connection between painting and inspiration."